 What’s Power BI Premium Per User License?

 This relatively new Power BI license option costs $20 per user per month.
 While this option is more expensive than a Pro license, it gives your users access to most Power BI Premium features.
 Users with a PPU license will be able to create, access, and share reports in PPU workspaces.

 However, this option offers fewer advanced features than a full premium license.
 For example, you won’t gain access to Power BI Report Server (on-premise reporting).
 However, this is a good middle-ground option for organizations that aren’t quite ready for a Premium per-capacity license but still need access to some premium features.

 How Much Does Power BI Cost?

 Power BI Pro costs $10 per user per month, and Power BI Free is (obviously) free.
-The Power BI Premium pricing is more complex—we have summed it up in the table below:
+Power BI Premium Per User costs $20 per user per month.
+Power BI Premium pricing is more complex—we have summed it up in the table below: